Locals recommend 5 must-see places when visiting Japan.

 Món mì Ramen nổi tiếng Takasaki.

-Takasaki's famous Ramen.
+Takasaki's famous ramen noodles.

-• Language: Japanese is the official language in Japan, however many people in tourist areas can communicate in English.
+• Language: Japanese is the official language in Japan; however, many people in tourist areas can communicate in English.

 Thu Hang - Source: Lonely Planet